 There's another reference to that in the form of a garrison follower you can recruit named Soulare of Andorhal, a paladin who says things like "Praise the Light!"
 He even gives you a bonfire with a sword sticking out of it for your toy collection if you use a /tired emote on him.

-At Telredor in Zangarmarsh there's a gnome engineer named K. Lee Smallfry.
+In regards to Firefly, at Telredor in Zangarmarsh there's a gnome engineer named K. Lee Smallfry.
 You can give her an engine part you found.
+In Grizzly Hills there are two women named Saffron and Yolanda, both aliases used by Mal's supposed wife.
+One of them even has the name Reynolds.

 When you get to be able to build submarines, one of the possible names is Deep Sea Nine.